samperd/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is required for a coursera course in ata science
+This repo is required for a coursera course in data science